 Libsyn is one of the world's oldest and most popular podcast hosting platforms.

-It aims to give you full control over every aspect of your podcast, from monetization to distribution and everything in between.
+It aims to give you full control over every aspect of your podcast, from monetization to podcast distribution service and everything in between.

 One of the stand-out features is the ability to create your own custom smartphone apps for your podcast.
 You will have access to powerful statistics and analytics, and you will also benefit from industry-leading uptime and proven performance.